egmontmika/egmontmika.com/content/blog/the-radical-edge.md

 This results in the loss of passion and mission.
 And the loss of life.

-Now, all that remains is a skeleton — an institutional framework with its positions, procedures, rituals and traditions, yet, without the faith and the spiritual power that once made them grow and change the world.
+Now, all that remains is a skeleton — an institutional framework with its positions, procedures, rituals and traditions, yet, without the faith and the spiritual power that once made them grow and change their world.
 The  machinery still runs idle for a while and may survive several generations.
-However, its life is constantly declining and finally coming to an end, resulting in total fossilisation.
+However, its life is constantly declining and finally coming to an end.

 Followers of Jesus have no obligation to follow such a development, even less to contribute to it.

-Today, Jesus is more present and active in this world than ever before since the early days, and by his Spirit he constantly moves on, pouring out his life into ever more people, creating ever more ways to fulfilll his mission - to seek and save the lost.
+Today, Jesus is more present and active in this world than ever before since the early days, and by his Spirit he constantly moves on, pouring out his life into ever more people, creating ever more ways to fulfill his mission - to seek and save the lost.

 With a radical edge, through his followers.